Lake Elmo, Minnesota

 Lake Elmo is a city in Washington County, Minnesota, United States.
 The population was 11,335 at the 2020 census.
-According to 2021 census estimates, the city is estimated to have a population of 12,899.
+According to 2022 census estimates, the population is 13,449.

 Much of the area within the city limits is still farmland, giving the city a rural appearance.
-Following the loss of a lawsuit against the Metropolitan Council, a regional planning authority, the Minnesota Supreme Court in 2005 ordered that Lake Elmo had to compile a plan in accordance with the Councils regional development guide.
-The population of Lake Elmo is developing rapidly.
-It is projected that by 2040, the population of the city will be over 21,000.
+After the city lost a lawsuit against the Metropolitan Council, a regional planning authority, the Minnesota Supreme Court in 2005 ordered that it had to compile a plan in accordance with the Council's regional development guide.
+Lake Elmo's population is rapidly growing.
+It is projected to be over 21,000 by 2040.

 History

 The city took its name from nearby Lake Elmo.
 Lake Elmo began with one farm in 1852 on the southwest corner of the intersection of what is now Manning Avenue and 30th Street, just southeast of downtown Lake Elmo and across the highway from the Lake Elmo Airport (FAA LID: 21D).
-The barn was originally built in 1875 and restored in 1998 as a house.
-The 1852 farmhouse was intentionally burned down in March 2007.
+The barn was built in 1875 and restored as a house in 1998.
+The 1852 farmhouse was intentionally burned down in 2007.

 Government

-Lake Elmo has a City Council that consists of a Mayor and four council members.
-The City Council has the legislative authority and determines all matters of policy.
-The Mayor and council members are elected to serve a four-year term.
+Lake Elmo has a city council consisting of a mayor and four council members.
+The council has the legislative authority and determines all matters of policy.
+The mayor and council members are elected to four-year terms.
 The city also has a park commission and a planning commission.
-The park commission is there to advise the City Council on issues regarding the development, improvement and maintenance of the city's parks and trails.
-The planning commission is there to make recommendations regarding the Comprehensive Plan and amendments to the plan, site plans, subdivisions, conditional use permits, planning, zoning and sign regulations, open space preservation developments, and other planning related items.
+The park commission advises the city council on issues of development, improvement, and maintenance of the city's parks and trails.
+The planning commission makes recommendations about the Comprehensive Plan and amendments to the plan, site plans, subdivisions, conditional use permits, planning, zoning and sign regulations, open space preservation developments, and other planning-related issues.